× FreshBooks App Logo

 Table of Contents

-In order to qualify for a mileage tax deduction, there are some qualifying criteria you need to meet.
+Since 2017, the only taxpayers eligible to claim the standard mileage tax deduction are self-employed individuals, small business owners, and employees who are driving for work-related purposes and are not reimbursed by their employers.
+If you want to claim this deduction, there are some qualifying criteria you need to meet.
 The most important one is that you must own or lease your vehicle, and you can only qualify for:

 • Business-related travel for self-employed individuals